robisim74/AngularSPAWebAPI/README.md

 - Swagger UI can be viewed by navigating to `http://localhost:5000/swagger`

 To test the APIs, remove the policy from controllers.

-## Advice
-- You can change the strategy for refresh token
-- You can enable account confirmation and the other Identity services
-- Use a SSL certificate: [Insecure passwords](https://developer.mozilla.org/en-US/docs/Web/Security/Insecure_passwords)

 ## License
 MIT